 ODOT intends to use this information to revise and update the Purpose and Need Statement for Segments II and III and present it to the public this fall.
-ODOT intends to begin working on alternative development by the end of 2016.
+ODOT also intends to begin developing alternatives to address transportation needs outlined in the Needs Analysis Report by the end of 2016.
 Public input is key to this effort and critical to its success.

 Project alternatives will be developed using the PBPD approach, which will provide the project team the flexibility to develop alternatives that focus on improvements to the existing transportation network and can be developed in consideration of existing constraints.
-This is a change from ODOT's previous approach which focused more on the adherence to design requirements and considered less customization to an area's actual needs, physical and environmental constraints and funding limitations.
+This is a change from ODOT's previous approach which focused more on the adherence to general industry design requirements and allowed less customization to an area's actual needs, physical and environmental constraints and funding limitations.
 This former approach generally results in much bigger and more expensive projects.

-When discussing the PBPD approach, Mr. Arnold described the process as choosing between spending limited funding dollars either on a few perfect projects or spending the same funds on more good projects.
+When discussing the PBPD approach, Mr. Spinsoa described the process as choosing between spending limited funding dollars either on a few perfect projects or spending the same funds on more good projects?
 Upcoming Segment II and III project development efforts will focus on the latter scenario.
 He also noted that all alternatives developed for Segments II and III will meet safety requirements and the project team will use input gathered from public engagement efforts to develop measures by which proposed alternatives will be evaluated.